2vincentLin/Udacity_DRLND_Navigation/Report.md

 ![DQN_with_soft_update](assets/DQN_with_soft_update.png)

 ### double DQN
 The agent solved the environment in 420 episodes, the best average reward over 100 episode is over 16.
-Its performance is more stable comparing to normal DQN.
+Its performance is more stable compared to normal DQN.
 ![Double_DQN_with_soft_update](assets/Double_DQN_with_soft_update.png)

 ### dueling DQN
 The agent solved the environment in 427 episodes, the best average reward over 100 episode is over 16.
-Its performance is more stable comparing to normal DQN.
+Its performance is more stable compared to normal DQN.
 ![Dueling_DQN](assets/Dueling_DQN.png)

 ### dueling and double DQN
 The agent solved the environment in 461 episodes, the best average reward over 100 episode is over 16.
-Its performance is more stable comparing to normal DQN and slightly better than each of dueling or double DQN.
+Its performance is more stable compared to normal DQN and slightly better than each of dueling or double DQN.
 ![Dueling_and_Double_DQN](assets/Dueling_and_Double_DQN.png)

 ### Prioritized experienced replay agent
+Although I spend a lot of time to tune hyperparameters, the PER agent hardly solves the environment within 2000 episodes, most of the time it stuck at 10 for average reward over 100 episode.

-## implememtation
+## implementation reference

 ### DQN with experience replay
 The algorithm comes from the original paper, and most of my codes are from Udacity DRLND course.
-However, in the original paper, the author didn't mention soft update, so I actually implemented two agents, one is with sofe update, one is not.
+However, in the original paper, the author didn't mention soft update, so I implemented two agents, one is with soft update, one is not.
 Based on my experiments, DQN with soft update is much better than DQN without soft update, at least in this project.
 ![DQN with experience replay](assets/DQN_algorithm.png) [source](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)